Islands for your vacation is one of the best vacation

 to go for that special lunch or dinner.
 And that at reasonable prices for a resort.
 You have to book to take the ferry across the channel and walk down to the Bounty Beach Bar.
 Phone 31200.

 Attending an Island Night is part of the island experience.
-Here you have the opportunity to try some traditional Cook Island dishes – such
+They are mostly buffet style and here you have the opportunity to try some traditional Cook Island dishes – such